FieryCod/holy-lambda/doc/1-01-rationale.md

 **Tradeoffs**
 - you have to generate native-configurations for GraalVM (automated by running `bb native:conf`)
-- GraalVM compilation is long - for development use Java runtime with `sam invoke` or `bb stack:invoke`
 - adding and using new library is not always easy when compiling to native, some extra know-how about GraalVM is needed

 ## Babashka runtime